Uranium tile: Health concerns

 Radioactive uranium compounds such as uranium oxide and sodium uranate are used to impart the colors orange-red, green, yellow and black to ceramic glaze.

 Although the uranium in the glaze emits gamma rays, alpha particles, and beta particles, the gamma and alpha emissions are usually too weak to be of concern.
 The beta particles are the easiest to detect, and they are also responsible for the bulk of the radiation exposure to those handling ceramics that employ a uranium glaze.

 NCRP Report 95 reported the following measurements for dinnerware employing uranium glazes: 0.2 to 20 mrad per hour on contact as measured using film badges.

 NUREG/CRCP-0001 reported a measurement of approximately 0.7 mR/hr at 25 cm from a Fiesta red dinner plate.
 It also reported the results of an Oak Ridge National Laboratory analysis that predicted 34.4 mrem/year to a dishwasher at a restaurant using ceramic plates containing 20% uranium in the glaze, 7.9 mrem/year to the waiters, and 0.2 mrem to a patron for a four-hour exposure.

 Radioactive decay leads to the presence of radon (^{222}Rn) in the glazing which may be leached through contact with acid.
 Tableware with uranium glazing should not be in prolonged contact with acid foodstuff such as fruit pulp or vinegar and the glazing should not be damaged or abrased through intensive use of cutlery.

-An FDA study measured 1.66 x 10^{−5} uCi/ml in a 4% acetic acid solution in contact with the ceramic dinnerware for 50 hours.
+An FDA study measured 1.66 × 10^{−5} uCi/ml in a 4% acetic acid solution in contact with the ceramic dinnerware for 50 hours.
 This exceeded the ICRP's maximum permissible concentration (MPC).

 Ordinary ceramics often contain elevated levels of naturally occurring radionuclides, e.g., ^{40}K and the various members of the uranium and thorium decay series.
 Because of this, health physicists who are conducting radiation surveys expect to see higher readings when they are making measurements over ceramic tiles and similar materials.
 Sometimes the higher readings are due to uranium in the glaze; sometimes they are due to the radionuclides in the clay that was used to produce the ceramic.

 Reported examples include a vehicle carrying toilets setting off a radiation monitor at a truck weigh station, and health physicists at Oak Ridge National Laboratory reporting excessively high readings while surveying newly purchased urinals for the men's restrooms.